RemigiuszZydek/ScrapperWork/README.md

 # Scrapper for Work

 Program to scrap data from "kwejk.pl" website and show it at console.
-Scrapper gets memes from random 3 pages of Kwejk and scrap them.
+Scrapper gets memes from 3 pages of Kwejk and scrap them.
+First Page is random and 2 previous pages.
 Random meme scrap includes only 1 meme from this 3 random pages.

 ## Installation